You must register with us if you are renting out a residential property (there are

 How do I register?

-You can register at www.landlordregistrationscotland.gov.uk (a 10% discount applies to online registrations) or by calling us on 01324 590797.
+Online at www.landlordregistrationscotland.gov.uk (a 10% discount applies to online registrations)

 Corporate & Housing Services

 Suite 1, The Forum

 Tel: 01324 590797 (option 2)

 You must register with each council in which you let property.